UAW strike: Car workers escalate action, clouding US economy

 The union opened talks seeking a roughly 40% rise in pay over four years and an end to practices that give newer hires lower pay and fewer benefits, among other demands.

-The companies have maintained that the union's demands would hurt their ability to invest in the long term.
+The companies have maintained that the union's requests would hurt their ability to invest in the long term.
 They have countered with a roughly 20% pay increase and some other concessions.

-UAW boss Mr Fain urged his roughly 150,000 members working at the three carmakers to hold strong as the talks continue.
+On the picket line in Michigan this week, many workers said they were ready for an extended fight.

-"Our cause is just.
-Striking... to protect our communities and to defeat corporate greed is not just our right - it is our duty," he said.
+The union, which represents 146,000 workers at the three companies, has been slowly ratcheting up pressure on the car makers to strike a deal since labour contracts expired on 14 September.

 For now, workers on the picket line in the Detroit area this week said they remained committed to the fight, despite the loss of income for many that will come from receiving just $500 (£410) in strike pay a week.